Visits to the Science Center and Planetarium

 Please note that, because of classes and other demands on our personnel and our facilities, we operate with very tight scheduling.
 Therefore we cannot overstate the importance of your prompt arrival, preferably10 minutes before your assigned time, so that we can give you a quick orientation and take your students to the appropriate rooms.
 If you feel you are going to be late for some reason, please let us know by calling us at 1-818-240-1000 ext.
 3942.
 Unfortunately, lost time cannot be made up, so if you are late programs will be shortened.

 6. Lunch: If you intend to stay for lunch after your visit, plan to bring your group to Verdugo Park on Canada Blvd. across the footbridge from the college; have the bus park there and leave the lunches in it.
 In the event of poor weather, your guides will make other accommodations for your lunch on campus.
 If you must bring the lunches with you, they will be stored in a corner of the activity room while your group is here.

 7. After the visit: We will give you a short questionnaire with a return envelope to obtain your evaluation of the presentation and activity as well as your comments and suggestions.
 We ask that you mail it back to us within a week of your visit.
 This feedback is greatly appreciated and helps us improve our educational work with our young visitors.
 Please address all correspondence to The Science Center Outreach, Glendale College, 1500 N. Verdugo Rd., Glendale, Ca. 91208

 We all look forward to your visit.

-Joy Hinckley, Judy Hartman and Sandra Mims, Erin Burton, tour planners
+- Joy Hinckley, Judy Hartman, Sandra Mims, and Erin Burton, tour planners and science activity instructors

 - Dr. Jennifer Krestow, Planetarium Director